Gera1313/14-tech-blog/README.md

 ## Mock-Up

-The following demonstrates what the application should function like when finished:
+The following demonstrates the application's function:

 ![Animation cycles through signing into the app, clicking on buttons, and updating blog posts.](./Assets/14-mvc-homework-demo-01.gif)

-This is the goal!

 ## Getting Started